github/site-policy/Policies/github-terms-of-service.md

 **Short version:** *We own the service and all of our content.
 In order for you to use our content, we give you certain rights to it, but you may only use our content in the way we have allowed.*

 #### 1. GitHub's Rights to Content
+Various rights related to the intellectual property of the Website and Service, are specified in the following paragraph.
+If you don't need to know the details, you can skip the paragraph.

 GitHub and our licensors, vendors, agents, and/or our content providers retain ownership of all intellectual property rights of any kind related to the Website and Service.
 We reserve all rights that are not expressly granted to you under this Agreement or by law.
 The look and feel of the Website and Service is copyright © GitHub, Inc. All rights reserved.
 You may not duplicate, copy, or reuse any portion of the HTML/CSS, Javascript, or visual design elements or concepts without express written permission from GitHub.

 #### 2. GitHub Trademarks and Logos